axamei/sassyinphilly/README.md

 ### Workshop setup

-Please try one of these two options before the workshop if you can.
-Let
+Please try one of these two options before the workshop:

 #### Option 1 - I'm Comfortable with building my own software